evanjh19/PEM-Calculator/README.md

 Data Format
 ------

-The app currently requires input data to be in a SummarizedExperiment Object.
+The app currently supports input data to be in a SummarizedExperiment Object or count matrix and metadata table pair.
 For a brief guide on how to format your data as a SummarizedExperiment Object, see `format.R`.
+To upload with a count matrix, a metadata table will need to be uploaded as well.
+For an example of the required metadata table format, see `mock_metadata.csv`.

 Usage
 ------